Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Interactive multichannel auralization

 \section{Interactive multichannel auralization}

 Interactive multichannel auralization systems aim to reproduce the acoustics of a virtual or modelled environment around a listener in real-time.
-In this paper, we aim to develop an interactive multichannel auralization system that can be used as a rehearsal space for vocal performers and musicians.
-The system should be able to reproduce complex and rich acoustic environments, such as those of \gls{hws}, in real-time, allowing the performers to hear themselves and other performers as they would in a real space.
+In this paper, the aim is to develop an interactive multichannel auralization system that can be used as a rehearsal space for vocal performers and musicians.
+A system with similar functionality, implemented using commercial hardware, was used in \cite{rosseel2023interactive}.
+Interactive refers to the ability of a system to react to user inputs in real-time.
+In the context of auralization systems, this means that the system processes live audio input from microphones, allowing the users to receive immediate auditory feedback that simulates the acoustics of a specific environment.
+This real-time interaction enables musicians to adapt their performance based on the acoustic characteristics of the simulated space \cite{amengual2017investigations, amengual2019analysis,rosseel2023interactive}.

 Since the setup of the system is intended to be operated by vocal performers and musicians, which are not necessarily experts in acoustics or signal processing, the system should be straightforward to set up without the need for installing additional equipment.
-Therefore, in this paper, we focus on static loudspeaker-based interactive auralization systems, as opposed to headphone-based binaural auralization systems.
+Therefore, in this paper, the focus lies on static loudspeaker-based interactive auralization systems, as opposed to headphone-based binaural auralization systems.